WordPress/gutenberg/docs/getting-started/tutorials/create-block/block-anatomy.md

 The **icon** is the icon shown in the Inserter.
 The icon property expects any Dashicon name as a string, see [list of available icons](https://developer.wordpress.org/resource/dashicons/).
 You can also provide an SVG object, but for now it's easiest to just pick a Dashicon name.

 The **category** specified is a string and must be one of: "common, formatting, layout, widgets, or embed".
 You can create your own custom category name, [see documentation for details](/docs/reference-guides/filters/block-filters.md#managing-block-categories).
-For this tutorial, I specified "widgets" as the category.

 The last two block object properties are **edit** and **save**, these are the key parts of a block.
 Both properties should be defined as functions.